-Here, the driver of the car, 26, suffered a grand mal seizure while behind the wheel, crashing into another car, killing two people.
+Here, the driver of the car, 26, suffered a grand mal seizure while driving and behind the wheel, crashing into another car, killing two people.
 The survivors of those killed sued not only the driver but the co-signer of the vehicle, his father, who also routinely paid for the auto insurance.

 Discovery gathered in preparation for trial revealed both the driver and his father/vehicle co-signer were aware the driver suffered a seizure disorder at least several months prior to the crash, as he’d suffered a grand mal seizure on the subway.
 The father testified that he had considered removing his name from the pickup truck’s registration to avoid liability for his son’s continued use of the truck, but ultimately did not do so.